-This course will explore challenges facing human populations around the globe including issues of population growth and demographic shifts, poverty and standard of living, social and legal justice, and environmental concerns and sustainability.
-Students will be asked to choose a location outside of the U.S., collect basic demographic, economic, and social information about this place, and then deeply explore a particular challenge facing the local population.
+This course explores challenges facing human populations around the globe including issues of population growth and demographic shifts, poverty and standard of living, social and legal justice, and environmental concerns around sustainability.
+Students choose a location outside of the U.S., collect basic demographic, economic, and social information about this place, and then deeply explore a particular challenge facing the local population.

 Exploring Local History